13 Foods to Stock Up on Before a Hurricane Hits

 Access to a safe water supply is key during an emergency.
 Be sure to have plenty of bottled water ($20 for 35 bottles) on hand before any disaster strikes.
 It’s recommended that you have one gallon of water per person per day on hand.
 So if you have a family of four, you need at least 28 gallons for a week’s supply.
-When preparing for a big storm, make sure you follow these food safety tips, too.
+Here are other ways to prep for hurricane season.

 Dry cereal ($15 for 48 single-serve boxes) is an easy breakfast when the power is out.
 And individual boxes are ideal for long-term storage.
 Choose a variety pack to keep things interesting.
-Did you know that these food storage staples last forever?
+Make sure to watch out for these scams in the wake of natural disasters.

-Peanut butter ($4) is packed with protein.
+Peanut butter ($6) is packed with protein.
 Choose a variety that does not need to be refrigerated after opening, or choose from ready-made and powdered varieties.
-Have you ever tried powdered peanut butter?
-Here’s everything you need to know about it.
+This is what happens to birds during a hurricane.

 Granola bars ($26 for 30 bars) are ideal for long-term storage and provide the carbohydrates and other nutrients you need to maintain your energy.
-You could also bake up a batch of homemade granola bars before the storm arrives.
+Here’s how a plastic water bottle could save your life in a hurricane.

 Dried fruits ($18) are a healthy, shelf-stable snack to have on hand.
 And fruits that don’t require refrigeration, such as apples and bananas, are also a great choice.
 Apples are particularly long-lasting and can be stored in a cool and dry pantry for up to four weeks, or in the refrigerator for up to two months.
 You should stock up on fruit well before the hurricane hits.
 If you aren’t sure when that will be, these bizarre things that happen before a storm will indicate that the hurricane is coming.